kunimitaiyoh/streamborne/README.md

 # streamborne

-A completely statically typed superset of itertools that provides a fluent API for data operations.
+Streamborne is a completely statically typed superset of itertools that provides a fluent API for data operations.